 Result: startup time collapsed to 1.5 seconds.
 That’s a 7.2-second saving every time you open Vibe.

-Gotcha: if you actually use Alby payments in Vibe, don’t remove this section.
-But if you only use Lightning via the browser extension, you can safely delete it.
-Note that some Vibe plugins may implicitly depend on Alby’s MCP server—test thoroughly after removal.
-The Vibe CLI GitHub repository documents several cases where MCP servers interfere with core functionality.
+Gotcha: if you actually use Alby payments in Vibe, do not remove this section.
+If you only use Lightning via the browser extension, you can safely delete it.
+Some Vibe plugins may implicitly depend on Alby’s MCP server, test thoroughly after removal.
+The Mistral Vibe repository on GitHub (Mistral’s open-source CLI coding assistant, Python 3.12+, MCP support, agent profiles like default / plan / accept-edits / auto-approve) is the authoritative reference for the config schema and which MCP servers are safe to disable in your specific install.

 Watch out: Disabling Alby’s MCP server may break other integrations that rely on its payment APIs.
 If you’re using Vibe for financial workflows, consider keeping the server but optimizing its startup sequence.
 Some users report success by pre-installing the Alby MCP package via npm install -g @getalby/mcp to avoid runtime downloads.